Opticworks/Luatri/README.md

 Luatri is a scene management tool for Roblox.
 It is largely intended to be a free and open-source alternative to other similar tools on the Roblox market.

-With Luatri, you can expect to see:
+What does Luatri have so far?

 - Interior culling
-- Particle culling
-- Tree impostors
+- Tree LODs
 - Distance fading
 - Support for 4-stage LODs
 - With its own complementary runtime UI called DevTools